PicsArt/removebg-wordpress/README.md

-# BG Remover WordPress Plugin
+# Image Background Remover WordPress Plugin
 A simple plugin that allows users to upload an image and removes its background using the Picsart API.

 ## Features